The Fraud Triangle – Understanding Fraud Risk

 • Reduce opportunity with internal controls and software

-Organisations need robust processes to prevent those with access to funds acting unilaterally.
+Organizations need robust processes to prevent those with access to funds from acting unilaterally.
+Internal control measures should be implemented or reinforced.
 Duties should be segregated so that checks and balances are automatically performed to highlight discrepancies in accounting or reporting, for example.

 Prevention is better than the cure and our software assists with reducing your risk of fraud.
 Please contact us to find out how we can help you and to request a demo today.